projectacrn/acrn-hypervisor/doc/developer-guides/sw_design_guidelines.rst

-6. In order to guarantee that the function pointer in the operations data structure is dereferenced after it has been instantiated, the pre-condition shall be added for the function which deferences the function pointer, instead of checking the pointer for NULL.
+6. In order to guarantee that the function pointer in the operations data structure is dereferenced after it has been instantiated, the pre-condition shall be added for the function which dereferences the function pointer, instead of checking the pointer for NULL.

 .. note:: The third rule shall be double checked during code review.